tock/tock/doc/reference/trd-syscalls.md

 specify whether data is read-only or read-write and also saves processes the RAM overhead of having to copy read-only data into RAM so it can be passed with a Read-Write Allow.

+The Tock kernel MUST check that the passed buffer is contained within the calling process's readable address space.
+Every byte of the passed buffer must be readable and writeable by the process.
+Zero-length buffers may therefore have abitrary addresses.
+If the passed buffer is not complete within the calling process's readable address space, the kernel MUST return a failure result with an error code of INVAL (invalid value).

 4.6 Memop (Class ID: 5)
 ---------------------------------